 Move image storage from EBS to S3.
 This wasn’t an option when I set the site up, but there are now WordPress plugins to support this.

 Create automatic image sizing and watermarking upon upload to S3.
-This will involve adventures in Lambda and image management in Python, neither of which I’ve done anything with in a while.
+This will involve adventures in Lambda and image management in Python, neither of which I’ve done for a while, so it should be fun.

 Once you move all the images to S3, you can put them behind CloudFront for even more overkill.
 No, no, no!
 Now you’re being stupid.
 This isn’t Twitter for Pets.